workerholic/workerholic.github.io/_includes/story.md

 ```

-As shown above it seems like everything works fine in this context.
+As we can see above, it seems like everything works fine in this context.
 Why?

-Because the perform method is so cheap in terms of computational resources that the operation performed in it becomes atomic and thus doesn't introduce a concurrency issue.
+Because the perform method is so cheap in terms of computational resources that the operation performed in it becomes atomic and, thus, doesn't introduce a concurrency issue.
 The problem with this example is that the atomicity of the operations executed in the `perform` method is absolutely not guaranteed and we cannot rely on the fact that it *should* work.

-These examples are used to demonstrate that in the context of Workerholic your jobs should be thread-safe.
-If you cannot guarantee that your jobs are thread-safe then you should only use 1 worker, so you only have one thread and spin up mutliple instances of workerholic if more processing throughput is needed.
+These examples are used to demonstrate that in the context of Workerholic, jobs should be thread-safe.
+If we cannot guarantee that our jobs are thread-safe then we should only use 1 worker.
+So, we would only have one thread and spin up mutliple instances of workerholic if more processing throughput was needed.
 This will introduce parallelism, which is another way of maximizing the processing throughput.

 ### Parallelism